 She is the adviser for the National Association for Black Journalists and the Organizational Communication Association.

-Katie Wappel is a junior at UL majoring in Business Informatics and is from Springfield, IL.
-She came to UL in 2014 and has joined multiple campus organizations since.
-She is a member and officer of Alpha Omicron Pi sorority, an officer on the Panhellenic Council Executive Board, a junior representative for the UL Honors Board, a senator in the Student Government Association, and a member of Student Leadership Council.
-She also works for the Office of Undergraduate Admissions at UL as a Campus Tour Guide.
-She also attended the 2015 Emerging Leader’s Summit as a member of the Alpha class and came back as a facilitator at last year’s Emerging Leader’s Summit, which has helped her grow not only as a person but also as a leader on campus.
+Katie Wappel is a senior at UL Lafayette, majoring in Business Informatics.
+From Springfield, Illinois, Katie came to UL in 2014 and has since joined multiple campus organizations.
+She is a currently a member and Chapter President of Alpha Omicron Pi sorority, Senate Chair in UL's Student Government Association (SGA), and a member of the Student Leadership Organization.
+Katie has also been part of the UL Honors Board, the Association for Future Alumnae, National Society of Leadership and Success (NSLS), and an officer for the Panhellenic Council.
+She attended the 2015 Emerging Leader Summit (ELS) as a member of the Alpha class and came back as a facilitator at the Spring 2016 ELS, an experience which has helped her grow as both a person and as a leader on campus.
+In Fall 2016, Katie served as an ELS Conference Coordinator, a role she is happy to be returning to in 2017!

 Interfraternity Council, Office of Student Engagement and Leadership, Student Leadership Council, UL Lafayette Alumni Association and Student Government Association.